-Pin Pointing your Data
+Pinpointing your Data

-Your field team can plan their day based on the locations of their customers’ offices while your drivers can optimize routes based on delivery addresses of those same customers.
+Your field team can plan their day based on the locations of their customers’ offices, while your drivers can optimize routes based on delivery addresses of those same customers.
 Perhaps you operate a fleet of vehicles and you need to map the location of your fleet at the start and end of the day to detect travel patterns.

-Another common use case is when you use different address fields based on record type.
-Perhaps you have two types of Contacts: donors and service providers.
+Imagine you have two types of Contacts: donors and service providers.
 You’d like to map your donors by their home address so that you can target your fundraising efforts based on demographic patterns.
-But, you want to map your service providers by their office locations so that you can easily match clients to nearby providers.
+However, you want to map your service providers by their office locations so that you can easily match clients to nearby providers.

 Visit our help site for more information on how to map multiple addresses.